Isaacppp/A-Mock-Business-Recommendation-How-to-Optimize-Jim-Beam-Brands-Product-Portfolio-in-Iowa/README.md

 ## Next Step

-- Tequila: To grab more market share in Tequila market, I will investigate further to see which product(s) that the company can leverage.
-Meantime, the data of profitability of each product is required. (not available for the time being)

-- Rum and Gin: As these two markets have the least growth rate over the past 10 year, I prioritize these two to look into which product(s) that they can start to liquidate.
-Meantime, the data of profitability of each product is also required. (not available for the time being)

-- On the aspect of qualitative questions about customers, I want to investigate further to see if there's any shift on the preference in category to strengthen my recommendations.
-In addition, I will investigate if there's a change in price acceptance as the main market of Jim Beam Brands lies in <= USD 100 per bottle.
+For next step, I'd like to look into three areas:

+- Profitability: I will look into the profitability of each category and narrow down to “which” product to identify which exact product(s) to invest or divest.
+Then it can be further identified that how much the profit would be increased by investing more or divest from specific categories.

+- Sales Trend: After the profitability check, I will dive into the sales trend of each product in each category to support the decision making of which exact product(s) to invest more or divest.

+- Risks: Look into whether divesting the categories will negatively impact the brand name.
+And investigate whether it will give to much share to competitors.

 Before that, let's take a break and have a good drink.